kazuto-nishimori/Open-Source-GIS/lab9/index.md

 ### Setting up the environment <a name="rs-a"></a>

 rStudio is an opensource data science software with a diverse ecosystem of libraries.
-We will be using quite a few of these including 'rtweet', to connect with twitter API and 'tidycensus' to connect with the US census API.
+I will be using quite a few of these including 'rtweet', to connect with twitter API and 'tidycensus' to connect with the US census API.
 The first step is to install these libraries into the project using the following command:
 ```
 install.packages(c("rtweet","tidycensus","tidytext","maps","RPostgres","igraph","tm", "ggplot2","RColorBrewer","rccmisc","ggraph"))
 ```